breutje/ixion/README.md

 * The SYSCALL is clumsy, but fixed adress jumps are undesirable.
 An extra register will cost at least 40 extra gates.
 * SYSCALL/HLT: It may be desireable to do implement an extra register.
 HLT could jump there and SYSCALL could use offsets (reuse of register bits or even add 'a' bit for 8 separate syscalls).
 * CC may be extended with user/supervisor bit and/pr processor state.
+* There is no register renaming.
+Providing an alternate set of registers would explode the gate count.
+* The instruction set was defined to fit into a single byte (hence 8-bit CPU).

 ## Notes hardware
 * The CPU is implemented using micro schedulers. e.g. the fetcher is a simple state machine fetching 3 bytes (1 byte to instruction register + (optionally) 2 argument bytes to operand register).
 * The ALU is either 8 bit with micro scheduler or 16 bit direct.
+* The address generation unit output is the address output register.
 * MULT/DIV are implemented in software.
+* There is no DR (data register) as registers output their content directly to the output data bus during the right time cycle.
+* There is no pipeline, nor is ixion superscalar.